yassine-alaoui/yassine-alaoui/README.md

 I love Programming :cupid:.
 </p>

-* 🌱 I’m currently learning Algorithms and object oriented programming.
+* 🌱 I’m currently learning Algorithms and data structures.
 * 💬 Ask me about anything I'll do my best to help anyone with any problem.
 * :white_check_mark: Hobbies other than coding :
   * Long walks :runner: